jkeefe/workshops/module-build-a-chatbot/README.md

 You can -- and should -- guide your user's path by providing buttons, which show up really nicely in Facebook.
 Here's how:

 - Tip!
-You can insert buttons, links, images, and more using the "+Insert" button at the top of the editing window.
+You can insert buttons, links, images, and more using the gray icons atop the editing window.

 Add buttons ...